Introduction

 What are the burning characteristics of willow?

-What Distinct Burning Traits Does Willow Exhibit?
+Key Burning Traits of Willow

-- Seasoning: Allow willow to season for at least a year to reduce moisture content, enhancing its burn quality and minimizing smoke.
+- Seasoning: Allow willow to season for at least a year in a dry, well-ventilated area to reduce moisture content and enhance burn quality.

-- Storage: Store willow in a dry, well-ventilated area to facilitate drying.
-Proper stacking of the wood off the ground and cover the top to protect wood protects it from moisture.
+- Storage: Store willow off the ground and cover the top to protect it from moisture.
+Proper stacking facilitates drying.

 - Mix with Other Woods: Combining willow with hardwoods can create a more balanced burn and improve overall heat output.